MiningSC/dostr/README.md

 8. The private keys for the bots are stored in the data/channels file.
 If you would like to add pictures for your bots you can log into Nostr using these private keys and edit the bot profiles.

 ## Known Issues
 -When restarting the bot, if you previously populated photos or other bot profile information as referenced in step 8 above, those manual edits had to be re-entered.
-To avoid this, code in the dostr.rs file has been commented out.
-You now will have to populate new account names about sections, pictures or NIP-5 manually using the private key, but when the bot is restarted it is not erased.
+To avoid this, the associated code in the dostr.rs file has been commented out.
+You now will have to populate new account names, about sections, pictures or NIP-5 manually using the private key.
+When the bot is restarted it will not be erased.